Harshitagupta324/TechShack/README.md

 * Download a new copy of the book without deleting their previous notes-ridden book.
 * All the books/notes are stored over the cloud storage thus saving local storage space.

+## LOGIN CREDENTIALS
+Username : test
+Password : test@123test

+To run the code on your system:
+* Clone the repositry
+* Run npm install and then npm start

+## LINK TO OUR WEBSITE
+www.zealfor.study

+## PRESENTATION LINK

 ## TEAM DETAILS
 Team Name - TechShack <br>
 Team Members - Divya Aggarwal(Team Leader), Harshita Gupta, Lakshya Gupta, Ritik Singh